 Introduction

-The Sandwell Local Plan will help achieve sustainable development by ensuring that Sandwell benefits from the right development in the right place at the right time.
+The Sandwell Local Plan (SLP) will help achieve sustainable development by ensuring that Sandwell benefits from the right development in the right place at the right time.
 This development will help meet the needs of people living and working in the borough, while protecting and enhancing its environment and the unique character of the area.

 The Spatial Strategy, as set out in policies and illustrated by the Policies Map, provides an overarching framework supporting the SLP’s proposals for growth and infrastructure improvements.
 In determining a spatial strategy for the Sandwell Local Plan, Sandwell Council balanced sometimes-conflicting elements to ensure it produced a strategy that is sound, realistic and sustainable.